Sammaye/yii2-mongodb/README.md

 - `min` which defines a minimum number of elements within the array
 - `max` which does the opposite
 - `required` which defines a required field
-- `rules` which define the rules for the array.
+- `rules` which defines the rules for the array.

 All defined rules have the same structure:

 	['$', rule_name, params],

-The `$` is always used as denote all elements of the array, currently you cannot target elements directly, for example:
+The `$` is always used to denote all elements of the array, currently you cannot target elements directly, for example:

 	[1, rule_name, params],

-This validator will currently batch all errors for the field into a single or set of errors for the field.
+This validator will currently batch all errors for the field the same as Yii2 standard does for a single field.

 #### MongoDate Validator